Clicky

 Not only will the sleeve length impact your comfort, but also the visual appeal of the dress shirt.

-Similarly, with suits and tuxedos, the proper sleeve length is inevitable for a well-put-together ensemble.
+Similarly, with suits and tuxedos, a correct sleeve length is inevitable for a well-put-together ensemble.

 This correlates with the suit jacket’s sleeve length just shy of the wrist.
 As a result, ½ to ¼ inch of the shirt cuff will be exposed.